bahrus/obj-ml/README.md

 }
 ```

-If two or more children have the same name [TODO]:
+If two or more children have the same name:

 ```html
 <obj-ml>